dashbook/killercoda-scenarios/dashtool-kafka/intro.md

 To get started, let's walk through what you can expect in this tutorial:

-1. **Data ingestion**: We'll utilize a PostgreSQL database as our operational system and demonstrate how to extract data using one of the 200+ available connectors compatible with the [Singer specification](http://www.singer.io).
+1. **Data ingestion**: We'll utilize an Apache Kafka server as our operational system and demonstrate how to extract data using one of the 200+ available connectors compatible with the [Singer specification](http://www.singer.io).
    These connectors allow you to easily ingest data from various sources.